-Description: True Story of Charles Fipke, the mining exploration geologist who discovered diamonds in Canada.
-Fire Into Ice follows Charles Fipke in his exotic travels through the fast-paced, cutthroat world of mineral exploration - from the jungles of New Guinea to the savannas of South Africa to the rain-forests of the Amazon to the Arctic tundra.
-This amazing true story culminates in Fipke's staking of the Etaki diamond claim in Canada's Northwest Territories.
+The amazing true story of Charles Fipke, the mining exploration geologist who discovered the vast diamond fields in Canada's North, reads like a spell-binding adventure fiction.
+Fire Into Ice follows Fipke in his exotic traves through the fast-paced cutthroat world of mineral exploration- from the jungles of New Guinea to the savannahs of South Africa to the rainforests of the Amazon to the Arctic tundra.

 Fire Into Ice is three books in one, principally it is a stimulating insight into the mind of an exploration geologist/explorer; however, it is also an introduction to anthropology and the stresses and strains of marriage.
 An excellent read, but you should keep an Atlas close at hand.

 I am not a prolific reader but a family member handed me this book when I asked for a suggestion for some reading for an upcoming vacation.
 I opened the book the first morning on the beach and finished it by sunset.
 I was mesmerized by the adventures of Chuck.
 I agree with the other comments that this an adventure novel but it is also a must read for anyone that enjoys biographies of people that lived a life that teaches us how to truly live a life holding nothing back.
 Regardless of his wealth, Chuck should have few if any regrets in life and I am sure that there is nothing left on his bucket list that can top the adventures he has already had.
 If you do Chuck, please send us an update!